ImanHOUBBANE/Blockchain/README.md

 Blockchains are unhackable, so it makes perfect sense why cryptocurrency makes use of this technology.

-In this project, we makea microcosm where virtual miners earn cryptocurrency and exchange messages and transactions using blockchain.
+In this project, we make a blockchain system where virtual miners earn cryptocurrency and exchange messages and transactions using blockchain.